hoovler/SsChallengeApp/README.md

 # Technical Challenge App

-_**Note**_: `SsChallengeApp/scratch.py` ([here](https://github.com/hoovler/SsChallengeApp/blob/master/SsChallengeApp/scratch.py)) contains my initial attempt to familiarize myself with the data and complete the primary requirements; it does NOT reflect the final submission.
+**Note**: [`SsChallengeApp/scratch.py`](https://github.com/hoovler/SsChallengeApp/blob/master/SsChallengeApp/scratch.py) contains my initial attempt to familiarize myself with the data and complete the primary requirements; it does NOT reflect the final submission.

 ## Contributing